-FIG. 2. (a) Diagram of two ensembles of Sr loaded into the same 1-D optical lattice trap.
+FIG. 2. (a) Diagram of two ensembles of 87Sr loaded into the same 1D optical lattice trap.
 The ensembles, separated vertically by 1 cm, can be interrogated simultaneously with a laser directed along the axis of the trap.
 A camera image of the ensembles is shown on the right. (b) Experimental sequence (timing not to scale) used for differential comparisons of the ensembles.
-The atoms are initialized in the ground state, then synchronously probed with a Ramsev interrogation technique.
-We choose a Ramsey dark time, $\tau$ , of 8.0 seconds.
-The populations in the ground and excited states are then measured.
-The total sequence time is 9.67 seconds. (c) The excitation fraction of each ensemble is plotted parametrically, tracing out an ellipse corresponding to the differential phase between the ensembles. (d) The atom number, N, in this experiment is decreased relative to the ellipse in (c) while keeping the contrast, C, constant.
-This ellipse corresponds to an increase in erasure error. (e) The contrast, C, is decreased in this experiment relative to the ellipse in (c), while keeping atom number, N, approximately the same.
-This ellipse corresponds to an increase in depolarization error. (f) Extracted stabilities from ellipses shown in (d) and (e).
-Even with similar error rates, the erasure error leads to lower instability than depolarization error. (g) Measured fractional instability against error rate q for erasure error and depolarization error.
-For the depolarizing noise, the error rate q is derived from the differential Ramsey fringe contrast as q = 1 - C. For atom loss, the error rate is taken to be $q = 1 - N/N_0$ , where $N_0$ is the average number of atoms initialized in both ensembles, and N is the average number of atoms remaining after each Ramsey interrogation.
-The solid lines are obtained using a least-square fit to both data sets with the expected scaling of Fisher information given by Eqs.
-(5) and (4), respectively, with the fractional instability at q = 0 as the only free parameter.
+The atoms, initialized in the ground state, are synchronously probed with a Ramsey interrogation technique.
+We choose a Ramsey dark time, τ , of 8.0 s and a sequence time of 9.67 s. (c) The excitation fraction of each ensemble is plotted parametrically, tracing out an ellipse corresponding to the differential phase between the ensembles.
+This ellipse corresponds to an atom number N of 1915(24) atoms and a contrast C of 0.78(1).
+This gives a value of $q{erasure} = 0.00(2)$ and $q{dephase} = 0.22(1)$ (d) The atom number is decreased relative to the ellipse in (c) while keeping the contrast constant.
+This ellipse corresponds to an increase in erasure error.
+This ellipse has an atom number N of 551(14) atoms and a contrast C of 0.82(2), giving $q{erasure} = 0.68(1)$ and $q{dephase} = 0.18(2)$ (e) The contrast is decreased relative to the ellipse in (c), while keeping atom number approximately the same.
+This ellipse corresponds to an increase in dephasing error.
+This ellipse has an atom number N of 2112(28) atoms and a contrast C of 0.30(4), giving $q{\text{erasure}} = 0.00(2)$ and $q{\text{dephase}} = 0.70(4)$. (f) Extracted stabilities from ellipses shown in (d) and (e).
+The stability for the orange dephasing curve is $3.1(1)e-17/\sqrt{\tau}$, and the stability for the purple erasure curve is $1.93(8)e-17/\sqrt{\tau}$.
+Even with similar error rates, the erasure error leads to lower instability than dephasing error. (g) Measured fractional instability against error rate q for erasure error and dephasing error.
+For the dephasing noise, the error rate q is derived from the differential Ramsey fringe contrast as q = 1 - C. For atom loss, the error rate is taken to be $q = 1 - N/N_0$, where $N_0(N)$ is the average number of atoms in both ensembles before (after) interrogation.
+The solid lines correspond to the quantum-projection-noise-limited stability at zero error rate [Eqs.
+(4) and (3) with no free parameters].
+Note that zero-erasure curve is offset to account for the maximum achievable contrast of ≈ 0.8 .
+The reduced chi-squared value for the data compared to the theory curves is 2.14.